QuteFuzz/QuteFuzz2.0/README.md

 - `<n>`: generate n programs from the set grammar
 - `plot`: Show probability distribution of results
 - `verbose`: Verbose mode shows which python commands are being run while testing the cirucits
+- `run_tests`: Run differential testing on the circuits

 Grammars are written in `examples` folder.
+Outputs are in the `outputs` folder.

 ## Ideas